Ford Capri: Ford Capri Mk II – 'Capri II' (1974–1978)

 Although it was mechanically similar to the Mark I, the Capri II had a revised, larger body and a more modern dashboard and a smaller steering wheel.
-The 2.0 L version of the Pinto engine was introduced in the European model and was placed below the 2.3 litre V6 and the 3.0 litre V6.
+The 2.0 L version of the Pinto engine was introduced in the European model and was placed below the 2.3-litre V6 and the 3.0-litre V6.
 The Capri still maintained the large rectangular headlights, which became the easiest way to distinguish between a Mark II and a Mark III.
 Larger front disc brakes, a standard alternator and a front air-dam on all S models finished the list of modifications.

-Sales of the Capri continued in Japan as it remained compliant with Japanese government dimension regulations, but sales were not as successful as the previous generation.

 Ford introduced the John Player Special limited edition, (known as the JPS) in March 1975.
 Available only in black or white, the JPS featured yards of gold pinstriping to mimic the Formula 1 livery, gold-coloured wheels, and a bespoke upgraded interior of beige cloth and carpet trimmed with black.
 In May 1976, and with sales decreasing, the intermediate 3.0 GT models disappeared to give way for the upscale 3.0 S and Ghia designations.
-In October 1976, the only UK plant producing Capris, Ford's Halewood plant stopped production, and all production of the Capri was moved to the Cologne factory in Germany.
+In October 1976, the only UK plant producing Capris, Ford's Halewood plant stopped production, and all production of the Capri was moved to the Cologne Body & Assembly factory in Germany.

-1977 was the last year that Capris were made for the US market with 513.500 cars sold in the year.
+The last year that Capris were made for the US market was 1977, with 513,500 cars sold in the year.